cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

 should be be `-Infinty`, not a string value.

 ---

+#### Sprint-1/implement/max.test.js
+When a string representing a valid numeric literal (for example, `"300"`) is compared to a number, JavaScript first converts the string into its numeric equivalent before performing the comparison.
+As a result, the expression `20 < "300"` evaluates to `true`.

+To test if the function can correctly ignore non-numeric values, you could include a string such as `"300"` in the test cases.

+---
 Why return a string (instead of a value of type "number") when the given array contains only non-number values?

 When a function has a dual return type, it becomes unclear what the caller should expect.
 Developers would need to look at the implementation or documentation to understand the behavior.